presales-repo/presales-standards/software-demo-checklist.md

+# Note:
+It is better to be natural than perform everything below.
+This is not a blueprint for success, these are suggestions that we know will work

 ## Goal of a demo:
 Not to show every feature.
 It is to excite the customer for the next sales event (PoC, larger meeting etc)